Michael Denning (Partner)

 Named to Law Bulletin Publishing Company's 2016 list of Illinois Emerging Lawyers.
 Only two percent of Illinois lawyers under the age of 40 or who have been licensed to practice for 10 years or less earn this distinction.

 Named one of "40 Under Forty" attorneys to watch in Illinois by the Law Bulletin Publishing Company.
 This honor recognizes exceptional lawyering skills, significant contributions to the legal profession and substantial involvement in local community.

 Named to the Illinois Super Lawyers Rising Stars list (2012-2016).
 The Super Lawyers Rising Stars selection process is based on peer recognition and professional achievement.
 Only 2.5 percent of Illinois lawyers under the age of 40 or who have been practicing 10 years or less earn this designation.

-Federation of Defense & Corporate Counsel (Vice Chair, Professional Liability Section; Editor, Professional Liability Section Newsletter)
+Federation of Defense & Corporate Counsel (Chair, Professional Liability Section; Editor, Professional Liability Section Newsletter)

 Professional Liability Defense Federation

 Winnebago County Bar Association